 If you live in Colorado, your home’s roof may be subject to a range of harsh weather conditions like roof storm damage.
 As a homeowner in this region, a strong roof is a top priority to protect your home.
 To protect your roof, always look for any signs of roof storm damage.
 Regular roof inspections by a licensed roofing contractor identify such roof problems early enough so you can fix the problem before it gets beyond repair.

 Keep reading to learn more about the warning signs of roof damage caused by extreme weather and how having a professional inspect your roof can help.

 1. Shingles and Granules Loss

-Strong winds easily carry off cracked or loose shingles and granules.
+Strong winds in Colorado Springs can easily carry off cracked or loose shingles and granules.
 Shingle loss compromises the strength and functionality of the roof system.
 The gaps left by missing shingles, for instance, expose your home to water damage, mold infestation, wood rot, and rust, and can lead to the destruction of your drywalls.

 Additionally, granules offer protection from UV light, add aesthetic beauty, and provide fire resistance for the shingle roof.
 With continued exposure to extreme weather, granule loss leaves your roof vulnerable.

 During a roof inspection, a contractor checks all your roof sections to detect any loss of shingles or granules.
 As an experienced contractor in Colorado Springs, this will allow us to catch developing problems such as curled, brittle, or deteriorated shingles, or weakened seals.
 From this assessment, you can determine whether to repair or replace the shingles.

 2. Clogged or Broken Gutters

 Gutters play a critical role in roof protection, but they don’t get the attention they deserve.
 Poor roof drainage can lead to costly water damage to the roof and the rest of the structure.
-Regular gutter inspection identifies any hindrances to smooth flow of water from your roof.
+The regular gutter inspection identifies any hindrances to the smooth flow of water from your roof.